 When you select a year-round comforter, you really will notice how adaptable it is to brutal cold, and the most extreme heat.
 Within that median temperature range is really where many keep the thermostat, especially if they are already watching their expenses.
 In locations such as New England, you are going to notice the benefit of the heavy warmth down comforter much more, as the high cost of heating oil is prevalent in all avenues of cost and keeping folk’s homes comfortable.

 3. Each down comforter comes with it’s own “fill power.”
 If you’re buying a comforter that doesn’t have a clearly labelled fill power, it likely contains very few actual down feathers.
 Fill power is an industry standard label, sort of like how sheets have a “thread count” label.

-A common misconception is that fill power is how MUCH down is inside the blanket, however, fill power basically means what is the quality of the down that is inside the blanket.
+A common misconception is that fill power is how MUCH down is inside the blanket, however, fill power basically means what is the quality of the down that is inside the down comforter.
 Higher fill power will make a lighter fluffier blanket, and thus end up being one of the best down comforters.

 The easiest way to remember fill power is that More Fill power is Better, and the best down comforters start around the 500 fill power level and go up from there.
 Luxury down comforters come standard with at least 700 fill power or greater.